-- Students may be asked to participate as peer mentors to assist to facilitate the learning of their peers in the clinical setting. - NOTE: The final grading for the overall experience and achievement of student learning outcomes/course objectives will be determined by the supervising nursing faculty's assessment and evaluation. - To facilitate/ validate student practice in the lab, faculty may require students to practice as peers and submit "Student Peer Accountability" evaluations, certificates of completion from assigned modules etc. prior to the scheduled competency evaluation as outlined in the course syllabus. - NOTE: The final grading for the overall experience and achievement of student learning outcomes/course objectives will be determined by the supervising nursing faculty's assessment and evaluation. - During Competency Evaluations, the student must complete each assigned competency/evaluation with 100% accuracy to successfully pass the competency.
-(See Laboratory Grading Guidelines and Syllabus)
+- Students may be asked to participate as peer mentors to assist in facilitating the learning of their peers in the clinical setting. - NOTE: The final grading for the overall experience and achievement of student learning outcomes/course objectives will be determined by the supervising nursing faculty's assessment and evaluation. - To facilitate/ validate student practice in the lab, faculty may require students to practice as peers and submit "Student Peer Accountability" evaluations, certificates of completion from assigned modules etc. prior to the scheduled competency evaluation as outlined in the course syllabus. - NOTE: The final grading for the overall experience and achievement of student learning outcomes/course objectives will be determined by the supervising nursing faculty's assessment and evaluation. - During Competency Evaluations, the student must complete each assigned competency/evaluation with 100% accuracy to successfully pass the competency.
+Each student will have four attempts to verify competency (See Laboratory Grading Guidelines and Syllabus)